How Google Search Ranking Works – Darwinism in Search

 - Those seven are real ranking factors we can count on (in no particular order).

-- Each ranking factor includes multiple signals, for example Quality is mostly PageRank but also includes other signals and Structured Data includes not only Schema.org but also tables, lists, semantic HTML5 and certainly a few others.
+- Each ranking factor includes multiple signals.
+For example, Quality is mostly PageRank but also includes other signals, and Structured Data includes not only Schema.org but also tables, lists, semantic HTML5, and certainly a few others.

-Google calculates a score for a page for each of the ranking factors.
+Google calculates a score for a piece of content for each of the ranking factors.

 Remember that throughout this article, all these numbers are completely hypothetical.

-How Ranking Factors Contribute to the Bid
+How Ranking Factors Contribute To The Bid

 Google takes the individual ranking factor scores and combines them to calculate the total score (the term ‘bid’ is used, which makes super good sense to me).